 - Accurately record each interaction with our customers.

-- Able to effectively manage time and a large number of tasks.
+Time Management – Effective time management skills will help you manage and multitask on a large number of tasks.

 You might be wondering if this career is right for you.
-Give us a call at (901)-761-6141 to be directed to a recruiter that can help.
+A recruiter can help.
+Call Us

 Wages for Call Center Representative

 Mid-Career: $15 to $22 per hour, depending on experience.

 Outlook on Pay rises over the next 30 years; above average inflation rates but also growing demand.
 This job is likely to be safe from inflation if you maintain skills and increase tenure with a staffing agency.
 It may be difficult in the near term to ‘jump-around’ to increase wages.

 Pay Increases from Staffing Firms: Firms often raise rate annually, or quarterly, and additionally with new listed client opportunities.
 Make sure you are not burning a bridge by ghosting on your recruiter, bring up concerns to your recruiter if your work/life balance or pay are not satisfying.
 They can point you towards steps to increase your value.
 If you are part of an outsourced call center team, you can expect more variable pay rates so negotiate for higher pay if you have the skills and experience.

 A call center is a fast-paced environment because of the constant transitioning from one customer call to the next.
 Some are set in an office environment with desks placed next to each other.
 You will have your own desk, but you will be surrounded by other call center staff.
 With virtual call centers becoming more popular, you may be able to work remotely, giving you the opportunity to work comfortably from your home.

 How to start working as a Call Center Representative